 Our favourite approach was originally our own online therapy and counselling service!
 This service, founded by the Managing Editor Dr Greg Mulhauser in 2003 and spun off in 2008 to a new site, was used regularly by clients from all over the world.
 That service was closed many years later, and the site itself was sold to a new owner in 2017.

 Of course, working online isn’t for everyone — and even if working online is for you, you may prefer to work with a different counsellor.
 This section provides additional information on Finding Counsellors as well as some questions to think about (or to ask of prospective counsellors) when Selecting a Counsellor.
-This section also mentions leading independent therapist directories like the Psych Tap directory of psychologists covering every US state, the Right Therapist directory of therapy and counselling in the UK, and the CBT Therapist directory of CBT practitioners accredited by the UK’s BABCP or AREBT.
+This section also mentions leading independent therapist directories like the Psych Tap directory of psychologists and other mental health practitioners covering every US state, the Right Therapist directory of therapy and counselling in the UK, and the CBT Therapist directory of CBT practitioners accredited by the UK’s BABCP or AREBT.

 What About Licensing?